Top 10 Health Benefits of Prawns You Need to Know

 1. Muscle Growth and Repair

-Shrimp and Prawns are rich source of lean protein, which is important for building and repairing muscles.
+Prawns are a rich source of lean protein, which is important for building and repairing muscles.
+6

-This is exactly why athletes and fitness enthusiasts try including prawns or shrimp in their balanced diet, so that they can recover quickly and improve their muscle strength.
+This is exactly why athletes and fitness enthusiasts try including prawns in their balanced diet, so that they can recover quickly and improve their muscle strength.

 1. Heart Health